abgulati/hf-waitress/README.md

     - Supports: GPUs: Nvidia CUDA and AMD ROCm supported GPUs
     - See section below for running these models

-- Check the [official HF-docs](https://huggingface.co/docs/transformers/main/en/quantization/overview) for more details
+- Check the [official HF-docs](https://huggingface.co/docs/transformers/main/en/quantization/overview) for more details and hardware-support matrix.

 ### Loading AWQ-Quantized Models: